cephdon/static-page-constructor/docs/index.md

 I realize the are a lot of “Build yourself a site in 10 minutes with our drag&drop features” services available, but I don’t want to go “Premium” to use a custom domain, template, stylesheet or whatever.

+## How it works

+Among the other, Static Page Constructor consists of 3 buckets: definitions, cmssite and targetsite.

+**definitions** bucket contains widget configurations and page templates.

+**cmssite** hosts CMS site itself.

+**targetsite** stores and serves rendered pages.

+Whenever you change a page configuration via CMS site, it will trigger an API action to render the page using templates stored on **definitions** bucket into **targetsite** bucket.

 ## Getting Started

 Checkout "[Getting started](https://github.com/pkorzh/static-page-constructor/wiki/Getting-started)" page on project wiki.